 The Church of Our Lady of the Palm preceded by some time the miracle which made it famous.
 There is no exact record of why it was named that way.

 The miracle for which it is best remembered took place during an earthquake and a tidal wave on the first of November, 1755.
 There had been an extremely strong earthquake on that day that was reported to have been felt throughout all of Europe.
-Cadiz is a seaport of Spain exposed to the Atlantic Ocean and was directly in the path of the tidal wave said to be more than 90 feet high.
+Algeciras is a seaport of Spain exposed to the Atlantic Ocean in the province of Cadiz and was directly in the path of the tidal wave said to be more than 90 feet high.
 The recently reported tsunamis in Asia pale in comparison to that wave.
 Lisbon, with 275,000 inhabitants, was said to have lost 90,000 people and had 85% of its buildings destroyed from the wave.
-The water penetrated as much as 8 kilometers inland, mainly striking Portugal, Spain and Africa.
+The water penetrated as much as 8 kilometers inland, mainly striking Portugal, Spain, and Africa.

 The water advanced as far as the banner, and then miraculously stopped its forward progression, even though up until that point it had destroyed everything in its path.
 Then, as the priest walked boldly forward toward the wall of water with the banner in his upraised hand, that gigantic wave receded from him and turned away from the face of Mary to return placidly to the ocean.

 An anniversary procession was established, along with a confraternity of Our Lady of the Palm.
 With the exception of 1837, when there was a Civil War, the procession was held annually.
 The rosary was recited along the route of the tidal wave, and prayers of thanksgiving said.

 Many years after the first miracle, another storm caused the people to remember Our Lady of the Palm.
 Ships were wrecked in the harbor and the ocean was impassable.
 The people demanded a procession of Our Lady of the Palm, though it was out of season, and when the procession was finished, the storm abated.